Home > Blog > Orthodontist Consultation

 #2.
 What services, exactly, are you suggesting, and what result are we hoping for?
 It might be obvious to you why you are sitting with an orthodontist, but what we expect can differ from the actual services being suggested.
 It’s best to make sure you are on the same page.
 Be sure to let your orthodontist know exactly what you’d like addressed relative to your tooth alignment and bite.
 Put emphasis on the results and get a good idea of what successful treatment should look like when done.
 To learn more, explore our Orthodontic services.

 #3.
 What are some of the other options?
 Most orthodontists will have a suggested course of treatment after they’ve concluded the consultation.
 Suggest that they walk you through their decision for this specific treatment and other alternative treatments if they exist, so you can better understand all of your options.
-For example, if the orthodontist recommends orthodontic treatment, ask what other cosmetic dental options there might be.
 Also, ask if there are other orthodontic options such as ceramic (clear) braces, self-ligating braces, and Invisalign.
 Ask for pros and cons of each treatment modality.

 #4.
 What else will change?
 Every treatment has effects and side effects.
 That goes for orthodontics too.
 You should ask, for example, if the orthodontic treatment will change your facial profile, or affect the way you chew or talk.
 Most of the time, these changes will be positive, but it’s a good idea to know exactly what to expect.
 Remember, changes in the structure of your mouth do not happen overnight; nor should they.
 Orthodontic change is a slow, steady process and you should also have an idea of how long to expect treatment to last.